 I’ve always been passionate about something.
 There have been several occasions in life when I have wished that I wasn’t, because it’d be easier.
 I recently had one of those moments.
 The moment you realize you care too much.

-When I was doing my undergrad, I took some courses with a social justice vein, and they got me involved in local issues in my city – women’s prisons, homeless and housing problems.
-I would go to conferences and do fundraising events for various charitable organizations in the name of raising awareness.
+When I was doing my undergrad, I took some courses with a social justice vein, and they got me involved in local issues in my city – women’s prisons, homeless, and housing problems.
+I would go to conferences and plan fundraising events for various charitable organizations in the name of raising awareness.
 What I couldn’t understand was this:

 Why didn’t other people care?